 While the research is still in its early stages and there are several more hurdles to overcome, targeted therapies like this one continue to be an exciting area of cancer research.
-If you are interested in participating in a clinical trial, talk to your doctor or can search for trials for your type of cancer at the National Cancer Institute’s website.4
+If you are interested in participating in a clinical trial, talk to your doctor or and search for trials for your type of cancer below.4

 Ott P, Hu Z, Keshin DB, et al. An immunogenic personal neoantigen vaccine for patients with melanoma.
 Nature.
 2017 Jul;547(7662):217-221. doi:10.1038/nature22991.

 Keytruda product website, Merck & Co, Inc. Accessed online on 9/8/17 at https://www.keytruda.com/.